dch82/awesome-web/README.md

 ## Rationale

-It's really hard to find good informatiion on search engines any more.
+These days, it is hard to find high quality information online with search engines.

 ## Table of Contents